 6. Go Wine Tasting

-The region of Rethymnon is home to Crete’s star grape, Vidiano, which produces one of the best white wine labels of Crete.
-One of the wineries open to the public in Rethymnon is Klados, a boutique producer with just 6 labels worth trying.
+The region of Rethymno is home to Crete’s star grape, Vidiano, which produces one of the best white wine labels of Crete.
+One of the wineries open to the public in Rethymno is Klados, a boutique producer with just 6 labels worth trying.

-Lyrarakis winery is one of the most traditional places to visit, you can enjoy a small wine tasting session with a few labels and local cheese, or enjoy a complete meal with a total wine tasting experience.
+Lyrarakis winery is one of the most traditional places to visit in Crete.
+You can enjoy a small wine tasting session with a few labels and local cheese, or enjoy a complete meal with a total wine tasting experience.

-Half-way between Rethymnon and Chania, there’s a hidden village worth a visit.
-Argyroupolis is a very special little town that lies surrounded by green valleys, high mountains, and natural springs.
+Halfway between Rethymnon and Chania, Argyroupolis is a very special little town that lies surrounded by green valleys, high mountains, and natural springs.

 The green landscape is an inviting atmosphere for an afternoon away from the sea, to see a completely different side of the island.

-Argyropoulis is famous among locals because it serves on of the island’s best-known dishes, goat on the spit.
+Argyropoulis is famous among locals because it serves one of the island’s best-known dishes, goat on the spit.
 However, many visit the village for a different food treat.